-Over the course of my 3 1/2 years as a tech product manager in the Bay Area, I’ve had a lot of phone conversations and coffee meetings with students, engineers, MBA grads, and others interested in product management.
+Over the course of my six years as a tech product manager in the Bay Area, I’ve had a lot of conversations with students, engineers, MBA grads, and others interested in product management.
 Since there are some questions that come up every time, I thought that it would be cool to address them here.
-In doing so, I can broaden the audience, and my future conversations can start where these answers end.
+In doing so, I can share my perspective with more people than I can physically meet, and my future conversations can start where these answers end.
 If you’re a PM, and you’ve found yourself in a similar advising role, feel free to use this post in the same way.
 And if you’re someone considering product management as a career, read on!

 What do you do as a product manager?

 I create a vision, evolving roadmap, and prioritized feature list for a product based on my understanding of the users and customers (not always the same), the real problems they’re trying to solve, and the reasons for solving those problems.
 Then, I work with engineering and design teams to execute against that vision, roadmap, and feature list.

 Uh…yeah…that’s cool…but what do you ACTUALLY do?

 Oh right. 😄

 There isn’t really a “typical day,” so I’ll share a list of real, measurable stuff I worked on in my previous role at SchoolMint.
 For context, SchoolMint is a mobile and cloud-based student enrollment and school choice platform that is used by thousands of PreK-12 district, charter, and independent schools.
 I was responsible for the district product.
 In that role, I:

 - Talked with many public school district administrators to understand what was great and what sucked about our product

 - Analyzed current competitors as well as potential future competitors